mesomorf1/HA---Lock-Car-on-Leave/README.md

 How does it work?
 -
-When Android Auto / CarPlay disconnects, the automation begins monitoring the Wi-Fi connection between your phone and the car.
-As you walk away from your car, your phone will lose the Wi-Fi signal, triggering the automation to lock the doors.
+When Android Auto / CarPlay disconnects, the automation begins monitoring the WiFi connection between your phone and the car.
+As you walk away from your car, your phone will lose the WiFi signal, triggering the automation to lock the doors.

 The Logic
 -
-When the car is completely turned off, the Wi-Fi connection between your phone and the car remains active for approximately 6 minutes and 55 seconds.
+When the car is completely turned off, the WiFi connection between your phone and the car remains active for approximately 6 minutes and 55 seconds.
 This time frame is crucial as it defines the maximum duration for the automation to run.

 The automation uses a 5-minute wait time by default.
 You can adjust this value, but it must not exceed 6:55 minutes.
 A longer duration may risk locking the car even if your phone is still inside.